-Another type of not-really-successful is where the person has “made it” with no follow up.
-Or was riding high and then not been able to sustain.
+Another type of not-really-successful is where the person has “made it” with no follow-up.
+Or was riding high and then not being able to sustain that success.

-This is the category that Maker Hacks is in.
-During the 3D printer gold rush my site was doing very well, ranking first page and better for lots of $$$keywords$$$ and I was selling digital products around 3D printing … and then my main merchant went bankrupt, I failed to keep my products updated with the changes in the field, and my email vendor had issues …. blah.
-My fault.
+This is the category that my Maker Hacks site is in.
+During the 3D printer gold rush, my site was doing very well, ranking first page and better for lots of $$$keywords$$$ and I was selling digital products around 3D printing … and then my main merchant went bankrupt, I failed to keep my products updated with the changes in the field, and my email vendor had issues …. blah.

 So while the site still makes some money, and I still rank fairly well for some still useful phrases, it is not a real business.
-Heck, if it wasn’t for my beloved Glowforge machines it would only really be described as a hobby.
+Heck, if it wasn’t for my beloved laser cutters it would only really be described as a hobby.

 A lot of Kickstarters are like this.
-Successful campaign, lots of income all at once, maybe deliver on promises, maybe even on time, then … not all Kick-started businesses remain in business.
+A successful campaign, lots of income all at once, maybe deliver on promises, maybe even on time, then … not all Kick-started businesses remain in business.

 It’s kind of like the “difficult second album”.
 Not a given and harder than it looks.

 Once you have visibility and trust then you need to create business systems for these three things: